WilleLX1/Multi-Cracker/README.md

 - Save current crack-run to temp file on disk every heartbeat.
 (So it can be used later in case of disconnection.)
 - Save settings to profiles. (file)
 - Faster splitting (splitting without needing to to through all password combinations.) for !split, (Not really needed but yeah...)
+- Spaces in path when downloading.
+- List size when !ls/!dir.
+- Check if message is too big for discord then send multible.
+- Maybe som kind of stream of screenshots, with your own timer as argument?
+- DisableUAC on start boolean
+- Uptime, add XXd.04h:24m:21s

 Enhance your password cracking capabilities with Multi-Cracker's collaborative approach, fostering faster results through synchronized efforts.